3DGenomes/TADbit/_sources/tutorial/tutorial_6_modelling_and_analysis.txt

     # Get a contact map for the top 50 models at a distance cut-off of 300nm
     models.contact_map(models=range(5,10), cutoff=1200, savedata="contact.txt")

-The goal of TADBit is to find a 3D structure (or ensemble of structures) that best satisfies the original Hi-C matrix.
+The goal of TADbit is to find a 3D structure (or ensemble of structures) that best satisfies the original Hi-C matrix.
 Therefore, we can compare the contact map produced above to the original HiC input matrix for parts of the models.

 .. code:: python